 |

-Fireworks Safety Tips Everyone Needs to Read
+Fireworks Safety Everyone Needs to Read

 | 1 | Check your local laws first.
-Fireworks regulations vary by state, county, and even city.
-Some states allow consumer fireworks, others restrict to ground-based items only, and a few ban them entirely.
-A quick call to your local fire department clears up any confusion. |
+Rules vary by state, county, and city.
+Some places allow consumer fireworks, some restrict you to ground-based items, and a few ban them outright.
+One call to your fire department settles it. |

 | 3 | Never relight a dud.
-If a firework does not go off, wait 20 minutes, then soak it in water.
+If it does not go off, wait 20 minutes, then soak it.
 Relighting a dud is the number one cause of fireworks hand injuries.
 Walk away and leave it alone. |

-| 5 | Think about your neighbors and their pets.
-Dogs and cats panic during fireworks.
-Loud fireworks late at night are also rough on veterans with PTSD, elderly neighbors, and anyone with young kids.
-Be considerate about timing and give your neighbors a heads up. |
+| 5 | Think about the neighbors and their pets.
+Dogs and cats panic, and late fireworks are rough on veterans with PTSD, elderly neighbors, and anyone with a baby in the house.
+Be reasonable about timing and give people a heads up. |

 What to Wear on the 4th of July